rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: To elaborate on my response to Adam's question.
 I think there are two very clear examples.
 Really one example...
 That motivates a lot of the separation and the rationalized re-layering.
 One of the things you'd like to be able to do with this is in user-land create a library that would run on node, creates a multi-framed browser environment.
 Likewise you'd like to run a multi-vm environment in the browser.
 This is possible with Realm because of the required isolation.

-YK: There's a think Dave just said is that a big part of what happened here is the original loader API had a lot to do with networky considerations.
-ServiceWorker took care of that.
-So now if we tried to do that it would have composability issues with ServiceWorker, so now we can defer to that instead of standardize it in the JavaScript layer.
+YK: There's a thing Dave just said is that a big part of what happened here is the original loader API had a lot to do with networky considerations.
+Service Worker took care of that.
+So now if we tried to do that it would have composability issues with Service Worker, so now we can defer to that instead of standardize it in the JavaScript layer.

 DH: Yeah, in some sense, this is about getting the layering right.
 The original attempts were eating into the network layer.
-This really is about hooking into the core syntactic elements of JavaScript and then alloing the hooking code to hook into those other layers as appropriate.
+This really is about hooking into the core syntactic elements of JavaScript and then allowing the hooking code to hook into those other layers as appropriate.

 WH: Trivial question...
 Where did `this.#jquery` come from?

 DH: From the constructor.
 That came from when the registry was instantiated.
-But the point is that's coming from the outerrealm and sharing that explicitly to the child realm.
+But the point is that's coming from the outer realm and sharing that explicitly to the child realm.
 You never get implicit sharing.
-Ok, concepts. parseModule, import hook, a way to satisfy modules independently, and a way to link those modules.
+Ok, concepts: parseModule, import hook, a way to satisfy modules independently, and a way to link those modules.

 BF: Is there a reason we used a computed property instead of just a name?

 DH: (new slide) Example: a dynamic loader.
 Here's another TinyLittleRealm class.
 Uses a TinlyLittleLoader class which is sharing jQuery from the outer realm to the inner realm.
 Referrer is used to deal with de-relativization.
 The loader is going to produce a custom type relative to this program.
-The final stage of loading this module is it's fully link and here's the finally linked module. so `linked` is a promise of the fully linked module. `module.ensureEvaluated()` ensures that if it hasn't been evaluated so far it will be evaluated now.
+The final stage of loading this module is it's fully linked and here's the finally linked module.
+So `linked` is a promise of the fully linked module. `module.ensureEvaluated()` ensures that if it hasn't been evaluated so far it will be evaluated now.

 WH: Is `[Realm.import]` always async?